sehnt/LoL-Jungle-Timer/README.md

 # LoL-Jungle-Timer
 Custom Python Application for a more convenient way of timing jungle clears.

-Does not work in fullscreen, has only been tested on Windows
+**DISCLAIMER: Only works with 1080p at 100% Scaling.
+Also has not been tested on MacOS**

 [![Image from Gyazo](https://i.gyazo.com/2f251da0d9d5fd371a774dc9895f2477.gif)](https://gyazo.com/2f251da0d9d5fd371a774dc9895f2477)